 Diving is one of my passions.
-For the past decade I have dedicated my professional career to dive instruction.
+For the past decade, I have dedicated my professional career to the dive industry as a PADI Professional.
 It has given me a great opportunity to meet new people and travel to some amazing places.
 Offering a one of a kind experience to explore the underwater realm gives me great pleasure.
-I hold the highest PADI Instructional rating and currently involved in the majority of the Instructional Development in Vancouver.
+I hold the highest PADI Instructional rating and conduct the Instructional Development Programs.
 I am the Manager and Director of Training of the UBC Aqua Society.
 Our team works hard to make your experience safe and enjoyable.
 We look forward to diving with you soon!

-I am quite new to the world of diving only getting my start in late 2011 in Tanazania.
-Since my first trip with the aquasoc to Roatan, Honduras as an open water diver I realized my passion for diving and my love for marine life especially sharks.
-Later that year I worked my way up to instructor and am now currently an IDC Staff Instructor and Training Manager with UBC Aquasoc.
+I am quite new to the world of diving only getting my start in late 2011 in Tanzania.
+Since my first trip with the Aquasoc to Roatan, Honduras as an open water diver, I realized my passion for diving and my love for marine life, especially sharks.
+Later that year, I worked my way up to become an instructor and am now currently an IDC Staff Instructor and Training Manager with UBC Aqua Society.
 It is an amazing experience to be able to pass on my enjoyment for diving to my students and I hope to enjoy the ocean with all of you!

 I got certified as an open water diver in summer 2009.
 After finishing my advanced open water a month later, I was ready to explore the underwater world of BC with a buddy.
 Over time, I got involved in many different activities, including night diving, wreck diving and underwater photography and still enjoy them in the local waters and abroad.
-Dive travel has brought me to many exciting places like the Great Barrier Reef, the Red Sea or Malta.
-Eventually, I became an instructor in 2012 and now pass on my knowledge about scuba diving and the underwater world.
+Dive travel has brought me to many exciting places like the Great Barrier Reef, the Red Sea and Malta.
+Eventually, I became an instructor in 2012 and now pass on my knowledge about scuba diving and the underwater world to others.